 - You have different views on commitment or the future

-- You have a history of breaking up and getting back together
+- You have a history of breaking up and reconnecting

-- You have trust issues or jealousy problems
+- Do you have trust issues or jealousy problems

 - You have communication difficulties or arguments